 Next thing I see my son in the sea fully clothed with his sandals on.
 So I call him out and strip him off to his underwear.
 He loves the water – it is nice and warm.

 We hate to go, but as we do, we see a Gopher Tortoise.
 We had learned about them at the Education Centre earlier today.

 For those of you contemplating travel with children, world schooling is amazing.
-To see things in their natural environment and to learn like we do is fabulous.
+To see things in their natural environment and to learn as we do is fabulous.

 At the end of the day, we freshen up, get our clothes cleaned, and start driving for Fort Meyers, where we hope to spend the night.

 When we get there, we discover that the council does not allow parking overnight.
-But we are guided to a parking that is 10 miles down the road.
+But we are guided to parking that is 10 miles down the road.
 We prepare dinner and head for MacDonalds since it is nearby and I really need to use their internet.

 As we are seated there, a man offers my son a free Batman toy and cup.
 Today seems to have been a day of small gifts and blessings.